About this listing

 The Brown Recluse is a cozy, secluded, one-bedroom cabin nestled in a small a recreational subdivision in the farm community of Wolftown, Virginia.
-It has one queen bed and a twin day bed.
+It has one queen bed and a day bed with a trundle.
 Linens are provided.
-The Brown Recluse is tailored for private no fuss comfort and retreat.
-It has a full bath and fully-equipped kitchen, deck, gas grill, a gas log stove for heat and an air conditioner.
-There is a 24" TV with local stations and an HDMI cable for guests to hook-up their own DVD player.
+The Brown Recluse is furnished for private no fuss comfort and retreat.
+It has a full bath and fully-equipped kitchen with microwave and electric stove top for cooking.
+There is no oven.
+There is a gas grill on the deck.
+Heat is furnished by a thermostatically controlled gas log stove.
+Window AC in summer.
+A 24" TV provides guests with local stations/weather and guests can use the HDMI cable to hook-up their own DVD player.

-We offer complimentary fresh eggs and a vegetable basket in season, and seasonal treats from the larder.
-Guests can also purchase additional eggs, vegetables, jams and pickles from the Jarrell Farm.
-Our guests also enjoy Yoder's Market & delicatessen where they can purchase organic and bulk foods and fresh local meats.
+We offer complimentary fresh eggs, jam, and fresh vegetables in season.
+Our guests also enjoy Yoder's Market & delicatessen where they can purchase organic, gourmet and bulk foods and fresh local meats.

 Madison boasts a full range of dining and at least 2 "fine" dining establishments.
 The Early Mountain Winery, which also serves panini's and salads, is only 4 miles from the cabin.
 Recently opened by Steve and Jean Case, it is a foundation whose mission is to promote Virginia wines.